Professional translators stick like glue to this 5-step translation process.

 Unfortunately, inexperienced and untrained translators often don’t appreciate this.

-They generally don’t know about this best practice language translation process, or appreciate the need for it.
-As such, they can deliver their initial translation without realising it may well be of substandard quality.
+They will often deliver their initial translation without realising it may well be of substandard quality.

 Steps 3 and 5 are therefore vital to firstly ensure all source text meaning has been carried over into the translation and nothing has been missed, and then to “polish” the wording so it reads naturally and well in the target language.